Blog//

 Same machine, ~30x spread.
 The engine isn't the variable.
 The format and the source are.

-A small team usually runs all four: a database on a schedule, a few APIs, some files.
+A small team usually runs most of these: a database on a schedule, a few APIs, some files.
 Budget about an hour a day for each and the numbers above are what land.

 Tools that bill per row charge you for every nested record that fans out on the way in — and as you'll see, the fan-out is real. dltHub bills the time.
 The rest of this post is the methodology behind the table.